IFRCGo/ecv-toolkit/app/_action/action-26_en.md

 ### DOs and DON’Ts

 -	Many people cough into their hands to stop germs spreading.
-This is NOT good practice because, afterwards, you can still transmit germs by touching things or shaking the hands of other people. **DON’T COUGH INTO YOUR HAND.**
+This is NOT good practice because, afterwards, you can still transmit germs by touching things or shaking the hands of other people. **Don't cough into your hand.**
 -	The correct way to cough without transmitting germs is to use a handkerchief or your sleeve.
-When you cough into either of these, you are less likely to spread germs. **COUGH INTO A HANDKERCHIEF OR ON YOUR SLEEVE.**
+When you cough into either of these, you are less likely to spread germs. **Cough into a handerchief or on your sleeve.**

 ### What you can do